Lemongrass is native to Sri Lanka and South India. They grow best in subtropical regions.

-Lemongrass oil not only keeps bugs away, it can help your skin to grow healthy and it act as natural deodorants.
+Lemongrass oil not only keeps bugs away, but it can also help your skin to grow healthy and it acts as a natural deodorant.

-I have following Dr.Axe and watch most of the videos of him on YouTube.
-Here is a video from Dr. Axe he explains how lemongrass oil is beneficial for us.
+I have followed Dr.Axe and watched most of his videos on YouTube.
+Here is a video from Dr. Axe explaining how lemongrass oil is beneficial for us.

 You can have this lemongrass oil from amazon.
-Just put few drops on your palm and rub it on hands and legs.
-It will keep your skin moist and bug free.
+Just put a few drops on your palm and rub it on your hands and legs.
+It will keep your skin moist and bug-free.

 Lemongrass the plant itself has many uses.
 You do not need to extract the oil out of it.
-We have grown lemongrass in pots and gardens, we never faced shortage of lemongrass in our home.
+We have grown lemongrass in indoor pots and outdoors, we never faced a shortage of lemongrass in our home.

 Whenever I feel like cooking Asian Dishes.
 I always add some chopped pieces of lemongrass to add more flavor to the dishes.